paulsinclair51/briteTest/docs/Contributor_Guide.md

 ```
    - The script performs the following:
      - Parses `docs/branding/brand.md` for new phrase replacements (occurring
-       before the first "**Completed**: <>." line in the file.
+       before the first "**Completed**: <datetime>." line in the file.
      - Validates the configuration to prevent infinite loops (circular references).
-     - Applies both brand namd and abbreviation replacements*m to all SVG files in
+     - Applies both brand namd and abbreviation replacements to all SVG files in
       `docs/branding/`.
      - Regenerates all PNG files from the updated SVGs using `scripts/genpng.sh`.
      - Generates a detailed report of replacements and file modifications.